 - Access 5GS as a UE as defined in TS 23.501 [4] with the enhancements as specified in clauses 6.2;

-- Relay unicast traffic between the 5G ProSe End UEs, supporting IP, Ethernet or Unstructured traffic type.
+- Relay unicast traffic between the 5G ProSe End UEs directly in case of 5G ProSe Single-hop UE-to UE Relay, or via one or more Layer-3 UE-to-UE Relay in case of 5G ProSe Multi-hop UE-to-UE Relay, supporting IP, Ethernet or Unstructured traffic type.

 NOTE: Relaying groupcast and broadcast traffic to a 5G ProSe End UE by a 5G ProSe UE-to-UE Relay is not supported in this release of the specification.